École nationale de l'aviation civile: International dimension

 The university's international dimension grew significantly during the 1990s, but was hampered by new training requirements for air-traffic controllers.
 ENAC participated in European projects such as EATCHIP (European Air Traffic Control Harmonization and Integration Program), and offered student-mobility programs through the Erasmus and Socrates programmes.
-The university began to welcome a growing number of foreign students, and formed close ties with foreign universities such as the Berlin Institute of Technology and the Technische Universität Darmstadt in Germany and the University of Tampere in Finland.
+The university began to welcome a growing number of foreign students, and formed close ties with foreign universities such as Technische Universität Berlin and Technische Universität Darmstadt in Germany and the University of Tampere in Finland.
 At that time, ENAC created the Groupement des écoles d'aéronautique (GEA France) with the Institut supérieur de l'aéronautique et de l'espace (ISAE) and École nationale supérieure de mécanique et d'aérotechnique (ENSMA).
 The three grandes écoles of this network, in partnership with the DGAC and French companies such as EADS, Airbus, Thales, Eurocopter, and Safran), founded the Institut sino-européen d'ingénierie de l'aviation (Chinese-European Aviation Engineering Institute) in Tianjin in 2007, with master's and mastère spécialisé programs for Chinese students.
 During the 2000s, courses in English and activities focused on air navigation were developed.
 In 2009, the university and its alumni association organized the first aeronautical literary festival in Toulouse.
 ENAC became an ICAO center for training in aviation security in December 2010.

 The university established new teaching facilities: the CAUTRA air traffic control simulator, the AERSIM aerodrome control simulator, an Airbus A320 flight management system simulator, a static model of the CFM 56-5B engine for the A321, and a telecom-network laboratory.
 ENAC became Europe's largest aviation university on 1 January 2011, when it merged with SEFA.
 In 2013, the university and DGAC introduced the groupement d'intérêt économique DSNA Services (later France Aviation Civile Services).